MicrobialGenomics-IrsicaixaOrg/ViCroSeq/README.md

+## License
+ViCroSeq is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+ViCroSeq is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with ViCroSeq.
+If not, see <http://www.gnu.org/licenses/>.

+## Authors

+* **Marc Noguera-Julian**  - mnoguera _at_ irsicaixa.es -
+* **M. Cristina Rodr&iacute;guez** - crodriguez _at_ irsicaixa.es -

 # Cross Contamination

 **CrossCont** is a tool to check cross contamination between different samples from the same HIV, HBV or HCV virus sequencing run.